troyere/sensiolabs-university/README.md

     public string $title;
 }
 ```
-Answer : No - __Note:__ there is a pending RFC to add this feature to future PHP versions.
+Answer: No - __Note:__ there is a pending RFC to add this feature to future PHP versions.
 See details :
 > http://php.net/manual/en/language.oop5.properties.php

 ***

 ### What will be the last version of Symfony 3?
-Answer : 3.4
+Answer: 3.4
 > http://symfony.com/roadmap?version=3.8#checker

 ***

 ### Among the following which ones are escaped?
-Answer :
+Answer:
 - {{ var|raw|upper }}
 - ~~{{ var|upper|raw }}~~
 - {{ var|raw~bar }}